 Curriculum-Based Online and Live Activities

-Through this curriculum, we hope to provide primary care clinicians with the necessary knowledge and skill to assess and diagnose OAB in a timely manner; choose the best therapeutic option for each individual patient; minimize treatment-emergent adverse events; adjust therapy appropriately; and sequence the available treatment options throughout the disease continuum.
-To learn more, join Dr. Theodore Johnson for this engaging two-part educational activity, or join us for one of our planned AAFP/GAPNA chapter meetings.
+Through this curriculum, we hope to provide primary care clinicians with the necessary knowledge and skills to integrate current best practices from screening to treatment into HCV patient care.
+To learn more, join Dr. Mark Sulkowski for this engaging two-part educational activity, and then attend one of our expert-led, live AAFP state chapter meetings.

-This activity has been designed to meet the educational needs of primary care family practitioners, general practitioners, advanced practice nurses, and other clinicians involved in the management of patients with overactive bladder.
+This activity has been designed to meet the educational needs of physicians, nurse practitioners, physician assistants, and other clinicians practicing in the primary care setting.